TheOSDevLab/Bare-Metal-Assembly/projects/README.md

 Each project is organized into its own subdirectory and contains:

-+ `README.md`: A description of the project and learning objectives.
++ `README.md`: Project description and learning objectives.
-+ `main.asm`: The main source file.
++ `main.asm`: Main Assembly source file.
++ `run.sh`: Bash script to build and run the project.
-+ Optional files (e.g., binaries, debug logs, diagrams, or test inputs).
++ Optional files: May include binaries, debug logs, diagrams, or test inputs.

 ---